NuevoFoundation/workshops/content/english/sql_workshop/syntax_explanation/_index.md

 command in hopes that you will be able to overcome challenges that have yet to come.

 ![Syntax](assets/Tutorial.png)

+{{%notice warning%}}
+* Column and database names are **case sensitive**, this means that if the names are all lower-case, please make sure they are lower-case when you type them!
+* Please don't forget the semicolon at the end of a SQL command!
+{{%/notice%}}

 Hopefully our advice will help you along your journey.
 Good luck Space Cadet!